UU-Hydro/RiverScape/sources/intervention_planning.md

 Saving measures to the disk
 ========================

-You can store the PCRaster raster maps and setting file to disk:
+You can store the PCRaster output maps and setting files of your measures to disk:

 ``` code